-Al Meera Logistics Services W.L.L. (previously Aramex Logistics Services W.L.L.) ("Al Meera Logistics") is a limited liability company, incorporated in the State of Qatar.
+Al Meera Logistics Services W.L.L. ("Al Meera Logistics") is a limited liability company, incorporated in the State of Qatar.
 The Company is engaged in the warehousing and delivery truck services.
 In December 2019, Al Meera Logistics was fully acquired by the Parent Company and was accounted as a subsidiary.
 As of the reporting date, this company has not commenced its commercial operations.

 Al Oumara Bakeries Company W.L.L. ("Al Oumara Bakeries") is a limited liability company, incorporated in the State of Qatar.
-The Company is engaged in manufacture and sale of bakery products
+The Company is engaged in manufacture and sale of bakery products.